babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 - Q: Is there A/B test running for this feature/change?
     - Yes

-       Use Firebase feature switch
+       Use Remote config
     - No

-       Use a local feature switch or app configuration (depending on previous answers)
+       Use a Local feature switch or Static configuration (depending on previous answers)

 ## Phasing out feature switch